itsdax/Runescape-Web-Walker-Engine/README.md

 #### An open-sourced world walker for Rune Scape written in Java for TriBot.

 ## How to import to Tribot Scripts Folder
-- Simply copy the webwalker_logic package over to your scripts directory!
+- Simply copy the webwalker_logic package inside your scripts directory!
+If you need further help, the visit the [Scripting Help Channel](https://discord.gg/T7QeCm3) on Tribot discord.

 <p align="center">
   <img src="http://i.imgur.com/Age76Qx.png"/>